LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Forces a config value without triggering networking or callback if 'noSave' is true, then optionally saves.
+Sets a config value directly without running callbacks or sending network updates.
+The value is saved unless `noSave` is true.

 **Parameters:**